 Note: Virus definition files must be kept up-to-date to guard against new viruses.

-For more information about how to use your antivirus software, refer to the help system of your a software. ntivirus
+For more information about how to use your antivirus software, refer to the help system of your antivirus software.

 Chapter 5.
 Installing or replacing hardware